 - Emotional trauma

-Your legal team may be able to help you calculate the value of each individual type of damage and arrive at a comprehensive value for your overall claim.
+Your legal team may be able to help you calculate the value of each individual type of damage.
+They, they can arrive at a comprehensive value for your overall claim.

 Make Sure Your Potential Lawsuit Is Filed on Time